 Vince received his B.S.E. from Pennsylvania State University in Bioengineering.
-He received his Ph.D. in Biomedical Engineering at Georgia Tech and Emory University where he studied the molecular details of mechanical signal transduction within cell adhesion complexes.
-His research in the Fuchs lab focuses on the role of extracellular matrix in orchestrating hair follicle morphogenesis and specifying stem cell fate.
+He received his Ph.D. in Biomedical Engineering in the lab of Prof. Thomas Barker at Georgia Tech and Emory University, where he studied the molecular details of mechanical-chemical signal transduction within cell adhesion complexes.
+His research in the Fuchs lab focuses on the role of mechanical forces and extracellular matrix in orchestrating skin appendage morphogenesis and cancer progression.

 Nick received his B.S. from the University of Washington in Molecular, Cellular, Developmental Biology.
 He received his PhD from the University of North Carolina at Chapel Hill studying chromatin dynamics of stem cells and cancer in Dr. Ian Davis’ laboratory.
 In the Fuchs lab he is interested in chromatin remodeling of stem cells during fate specification.

 Kevin received his B.Sc. degree in Biological Sciences from the Nanyang Technological University, Singapore, and completed his Ph.D from the National University of Singapore.
 He has worked in the laboratory of Dr. Huck Hui Ng at the Genome Institute of Singapore, where he focused on stem cell biology and dissected the mechanisms of human embryonic stem cell differentiation.
 In the Fuchs lab, Kevin is interested in studying fate transitions between skin stem cells during wound healing.

 Shiri Gur-Cohen, Ph.D.

 Human Frontier Science Postdoctoral Fellow